Abundant Acres Growers

 Florida Market

-Listada de Gandia $3.00 Sorry, sold out for Southern shipping dates
+Listada de Gandia $3.00

 70 days.
 Developed in Puerto Rico in the 1940's, Rosita is one of the loveliest eggplants around.
 Pink-Lavender skin and white, mild flesh.
 The fruit grows to 8 - 9 inches long and 3 -4 inches in diameter.
-No need to peel these tender fruits.
+No need to peel these tender-skinned fruits.